ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: osp_pre_filter_gain_q

     Digital gain to apply to the Q data stream before any filtering by the OSP block.
-This attribute is only used when the NIFGEN_ATTR_OSP_DATA_PROCESSING_MODE attribute  is set to NIFGEN_VAL_OSP_COMPLEX.
+This attribute is only used when the :py:data:`nifgen.Session.osp_data_processing_mode` attribute  is set to :py:data:`~nifgen.DataProcessingMode.COMPLEX`.

     The following table lists the characteristics of this property.